-All formats follow the rules of play and errata outlined in the latest NISEI Comprehensive Rules.
+All formats follow the rules of play and errata outlined in the latest Netrunner Comprehensive Rules.
 New releases become legal at Casual events immediately and at Competitive events on the second Friday after their release.
 For example, if a new set were released on Monday the 1st of a given month, it would become legal on Friday the 12th.
 Rotation and new ban list releases will be given their own effective dates, announced at the same time.

 Cards in the “removed” section may not be included in decks, used as identities, or chosen as extra cards (such as directive subtype cards in Adam decks).
 Only a single card from the “restricted” section may be included in a deck up to its maximum number of copies, used as an identity, or chosen as an extra card.

-The flagship format of NISEI Organized Play, Standard is frequently changing to keep the meta exciting and engaging for players of all levels.
+The flagship format of Netrunner Organized Play, Standard is frequently changing to keep the meta exciting and engaging for players of all levels.
 Most official Organized Play events will follow the Standard format.
 If a format is not specified, assume Standard, but contact your Tournament Organizer for clarity.

 The Standard Ban List currently only removes cards; it does not presently contain restricted cards.
 This change was made in the June 2020 update to the list.
 Cards on the Ban List may not be included in your deck for Standard format tournaments.
 The latest ban list update is Standard Ban List 23.09 and it came into force for competitive-tier events on 22 September 2023.
 Changes from the previous ban list update (23.08) are detailed here.

 If you’re looking to get into organized play, Startup is the place to, well, start.
 It’s a limited-cardpool format, intended for new players taking their first steps into Organized Play as well as experienced players who want a slimmed-down deckbuilding challenge.
 In general, the cardpool for Startup consists of: